Can You Drink Flavored Sparkling Water on Carnivore Diet? Hard Truths!

 Some things might look healthy and only have trace amounts of carbs.
 This could mean you might classify it as harmless, but do you know what is actually in it and how those chemicals affect you?

-If you are drinking sparkling water every day, then I would suggest there is a mental or physical addiction there, and it should be looked into, and that is what I consider to be a hard truth.
+If you drink sparkling water every day, I would suggest there is a mental or physical addiction there, and it should be looked into, and that is what I consider a hard truth.

 If you are newer to the carnivore diet, I highly suggest getting the book title, “The Carnivore Diet” by Dr. Shawn Baker.
 This is a very informative book and dives into the world of carnivory.

 Also, Dr. Baker helps run a Carnivore Diet coaching program at MeatRx, where you can book a coach.
-I, too, am a coach and sometimes available for a 30-minute chat.
+I am also a coach and am sometimes available for a 30-minute chat.
 MeatRx is another great carnivore diet resource with awesome testimonials.

 Don’t forget to check out our YouTube channel for easy-to-make carnivore diet recipes and carnivore content.